nargessgolshan/formap-tableau-wdc/README.md

  19) Go to the browser page that you opened in step 10
  20) On the "Kernel" -> "Change Kernel" menu , you should see "jupytab-simulation-demo" as an option.
 Go ahead and select it.
  21) Run the second cell and check if you get any errors.
 For any packages that you get the "Package not Found Error" do: conda install PACKAGENAME in command prompt where jupytab-notebook-env is active
- 22) Open a new command prompt as in step 6
+ 22) Open a new command prompt as in step 5
- 23) Repeat steps 7 and 8
+ 23) Repeat steps 6-7
  24) In command prompt Type "conda create -n jupytab-server-env python=3.7"
  25) Type "conda activate jupytab-server-env
  26) Type "conda install -c conda-forge jupytab-server" and answer y when prompted with y/n command